syncfusion-content/maui-docs/MAUI/SunburstChart/CenterView.md

 documentation: ug
 ---

-# Center view in .NET MAUI Sunburst Chart
+# Center View in .NET MAUI Sunburst Chart

 Any view can be added to the center of the sunburst chart using the [CenterView]() property of [SfSunburstChart]().
 The view placed in the center of the chart is useful for sharing additional information about the sunburst chart.The binding context of the CenterView will be the SfSunburstChart class.